Yaska1706/go-service-go/README.md

 # Go MBV Go
-This is the template I use for kick-starting all my Golang projects.
+This is the template I use for kick-starting all my Golang API projects.

 It is meant to provide some initial structure that is flexible but also lets you get building fast.